SouravsGithub/student-name-site/README.md

+# student portfolio

-This is my personal pportfolio in making.
+This is my personal portfolio in making.
 My name is Sourav.
 I am a drop-out who is passionate about coding and machines in general.